hpc/pavilion2/README.md

 directory.

-This config is used to  override the Pavilion defaults for values in every test config run out that system.
+This config is used to  override the Pavilion defaults for values in every test config run on that system.
 You can use these to set default values for things like the max nodes per job in a given scheduler, always loading certain modules when building tests, or setting useful [variables](docs/tests/variables.md) for that system.
 The format is the same